Oxford English Dictionary: Third edition

-Beginning with the launch of the first OED Online site in 2000, the editors of the dictionary began a major revision project to create a completely revised third edition of the dictionary (OED3), expected to be completed in 2037 at a projected cost of about £34 million.
+Beginning with the launch of the first OED Online site in 2000, the editors of the dictionary began a major revision project to create a completely revised third edition of the dictionary (OED3), expected to be completed in 2037 at a projected cost of circa £34 million.

 Revisions were started at the letter M, with new material appearing every three months on the OED Online website.
 The editors chose to start the revision project from the middle of the dictionary in order that the overall quality of entries be made more even, since the later entries in the OED1 generally tended to be better than the earlier ones.
 However, in March 2008, the editors announced that they would alternate each quarter between moving forward in the alphabet as before and updating "key English words from across the alphabet, along with the other words which make up the alphabetical cluster surrounding them".
 With the relaunch of the OED Online website in December 2010, alphabetical revision was abandoned altogether.

 The revision is expected roughly to double the dictionary in size.
 Apart from general updates to include information on new words and other changes in the language, the third edition brings many other improvements, including changes in formatting and stylistic conventions for easier reading and computerized searching, more etymological information, and a general change of focus away from individual words towards more general coverage of the language as a whole.
 While the original text drew its quotations mainly from literary sources such as novels, plays, and poetry, with additional material from newspapers and academic journals, the new edition will reference more kinds of material that were unavailable to the editors of previous editions, such as wills, inventories, account books, diaries, journals, and letters.

 John Simpson was the first chief editor of the OED3.
 He retired in 2013 and was replaced by Michael Proffitt, who is the eighth chief editor of the dictionary.

 The production of the new edition exploits computer technology, particularly since the inauguration in June 2005 of the "Perfect All-Singing All-Dancing Editorial and Notation Application", or "Pasadena".
 With this XML-based system, lexicographers can spend less effort on presentation issues such as the numbering of definitions.
 This system has also simplified the use of the quotations database, and enabled staff in New York to work directly on the dictionary in the same way as their Oxford-based counterparts.

 Other important computer uses include internet searches for evidence of current usage and email submissions of quotations by readers and the general public.